ethanspeer/HousingFinder/README.md

 # HousingFinder
-A group project from from CSCE247 which finds housing for students.
+A group project written in Java from from CSCE247 which finds housing for students.